nocapro/scn-ts-core/docs/repomix.md

 import type { FileContent, LogLevel, SourceFile } from 'scn-ts-core';
 import type { LogEntry, ProgressData } from './types';

+function sanitizeAnalysisResult(result: SourceFile[]): SourceFile[] {
+  // Sanitize the result to make it structured-clonable for Comlink. result.forEach(file => {
+    delete file.ast;
+    if (file.language) {
+      // The language object on the source file is a reference to a global
+      // singleton.
+We must clone it before deleting non-serializable properties,
+      // otherwise the parser state is destroyed for subsequent analysis runs. const sanitizedLanguage = { ...file.language };
+      delete sanitizedLanguage.parser;
+      delete sanitizedLanguage.loadedLanguage;
+      file.language = sanitizedLanguage;
+    }
+  });
+  return result;
+}

 // Define the API the worker will expose const workerApi = {
   isInitialized: false,